image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 How to Make Honey Garlic Pork Tenderloin Recipe in the Oven

 This baked pork tenderloin recipe makes the perfect easy weeknight dinner.
-It’s ready in just 25 minutes and it’s always a hit!
+Check the recipe card for complete instructions.

 1. Prep the tenderloins: Place the tenderloins into a lightly greased 9×13″ baking dish, brush them with oil, then season with seasoning salt.